Learning Disability - medium secure

 • Bipolar disorder

-• Engage in behaviours that could attract a conviction and are challenging.
+• Engage in risk behaviours that could attract a conviction and are complex.

 Due to their level of risk, patients would meet the criteria for detention under the Mental Health Act, including those on restricted sections.